 Since the Petition Date, the Debtor has continued to divest itself of its retail operations, and focus on its Sanford sawmill business.
 Among other things, the Debtor has consummated the Sanford/Springvale and Windham sales, realizing approximately \$3.6 million dollars in proceeds, most of which have been used, per the terms of the Debtor's DIP Financing, to pay down the Debtor's obligations to the Bank.
-The Debtor has also sold much of its retail inventory through its remaining retail outlet in Lakeville, Massachusetts, and it has sold unneeded rolling stock and other equipment.
+The Debtor has also sold virtually all of its retail inventory through its remaining retail outlet in Lakeville, Massachusetts, and it has sold unneeded rolling stock and other equipment.
 The Debtor has also vacated its Norwood, Massachusetts facility (where the Debtor was a tenant), and moved aggressively to recover outstanding accounts receivable, including, by placing mechanics liens, where available, on homes constructed using materials purchased from the Debtor by contractors but not paid for.
-The Debtor anticipates completing the sale of its retail-related assets and vacating the Lakeville facility (where is it is also a tenant) by the end of July of this year.
-Once these tasks are completed, the Debtor will be operating only its Sanford sawmill, which the Debtor expects will continue to generate positive net income from operations, and will provide the funding necessary for the Debtor to meet its obligations under the Plan.
+The Debtor has completed the sale of its retail-related assets and has vacated the Lakeville facility.
+Accordingly, the Debtor is now operating only its Sanford sawmill, which the Debtor expects will continue to generate positive net income from operations, and will provide the funding necessary for the Debtor to meet its obligations under the Plan.